 A. We typically will not use someone elses materials.
-First off, if an attempt was made at a DIY refinish there were probably improper steps taken that may require more work than necessary and/or could result in a failure that we cannot control and therefore we would not be able to guarantee the job.
+First, if an attempt was made at a DIY refinish there were probably improper steps taken that may require more work than necessary and/or could result in a failure that we cannot control, therefore, we would not be able to guarantee the job.

-Second, the margin at which we re-sell the product for is really the only 'profit' we make on a job.
+Second, the margin at which we re-sell our products for is really the only 'profit' we make on a job.
 The health of our shop relies on product sales much like any other service-oriented business.

-Third, some products are incompatible with each other and it's not a good idea to cross brands and risk a future failure, not to mention, the efficiency of the project.
-If we have to research the application process of products we're not familiar with the cost of the job would increase significantly.
+Third, some products are incompatible with each other and it's not a good idea to cross brands and risk a future failure, not to mention the efficiency of the project timeline.
+If we have to research the application process of products we're not familiar with, the cost of the job would increase significantly.

-If you purchased a brand that we use and is compatible, we could use it but our service rate would have to increase to make up the difference.
+If you purchased a brand that we use and is compatible, we could use it but our service rate will have to increase to make up the difference.

 Q. Do you offer financing?
 What form of payment do you accept?